-A few weeks later, Chad Strange found himself in desperate need of a date for some band event.
+A few weeks later, Chad Strange found himself in desperate need of a date for some Cowboy Band event.
 Problem was, he didn’t know any girls.
+He was a bonafide Bookworm.
 All he ever did was study and hang out with the band.
 His roommate found me and asked if I would mind showing Chad some mercy.
-I remembered his answer- found some compassion- and agreed to go with him.
-That’s when muscle shirts were king and big bangs in Texas assumed.
+I remembered his answer to my question that night by the pond, found some compassion, and agreed to go with him on the Mercy Date.
+That’s when muscle shirts were king and big bangs ruled.
 He and I have been best friends ever since.
 That man makes me laugh.

-The journey God has led us on together we never anticipated.
-Chad and I hold degrees and careers and parent a hoard of children we never were clued in enough to desire or dream possible.
+The journey God has led us on together, we never anticipated.
+Together we hold degrees, navigate careers, and parent a hoard of children we never were clued in enough to desire or dream possible.
 I was going to teach history.
 He was going to be a pastor.
 No, a philosopher.
-No, a professor, Wait, a forest ranger.
-And my favorite possibility, a farmer–this from a man who uses Bath and Body Works products for everything!
-I don’t think so.
-(I wish I was kidding!)
+No, maybe a professor, Wait.
+A Forest Ranger.
+My favorite possibility was his farmer idea –this from a man whose hands are softer than mine.
+(I laughed out loud.)
 And all this was AFTER we were married.
-My life is an example of God’s sense of humor.
-Somehow He brought clarity and dreams we never could imagine ourselves.
+Somehow we found our way through the fog and allowed God to shape us enough to bring clarity and dreams we never could imagine ourselves.

-Chloe was actually a dream come true (minus all the screaming).
-I learned of China’s One Child policy when I was nineteen and informed Chad I wanted to do something about it when I got married.
+Chloe was actually a dream come true (minus the first two years of screaming).
+I learned of China’s One-Child policy when I was nineteen and informed the Bookworm I wanted to do something about it when I got married.
 Fifteen years later, we did.
-But while sitting on a bus in China holding an inconsolable baby, we could not take our eyes off another child joining her forever family– a six-year old named Ally.
-And somehow we knew we would be back.
+But while holding an inconsolable baby on a tour bus in China, we could not take our eyes off another child joining her forever family.
+Her name was Ally and she was six years old.
+Somehow we knew we would be back.

-That six-year old changed our lives forever.
+That six-year-old changed our lives forever.
 In 2008 we returned to China for Jolee, who was nine at the time.
-Then in 2012, we went completely nuts, adopting a sibling set of four from Ethiopia: Sophia (9), Zoe (7), Zack and Tate (5).
+Then in 2012, we went completely nuts, adopting a sibling set of four from Ethiopia: Sophia (9), Zoe (7), Zack, and Tate (5).
 Let me help you with the math.
-That is altogether eight.
-Six were added in six years, five of whom did not speak English.
-Not only was there a language barrier, there were lessons to be learned in all things hygiene, utensil usage, how to put on underwear UNDER the clothing, and the all-important rules about where NOT to go to the bathroom IN YOUR ROOM!
-I promise, it has never been dull or boring.
+That’s six children in six years, five of whom did not speak English.
+Not only was there a language barrier, but there were also lessons to be learned in all things hygiene, utensil usage, how to put on underwear UNDER the clothing, and the all-important rules about where NOT to go to the bathroom IN YOUR ROOM.
+Since our unforgettable encounter with that six-year-old world changer, life has never been dull or boring.